 - Weight gain

 There are a wide variety of potential solutions to a person’s low testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-Schedule an Appointment for Low Testosterone Treatment in Indianapolis
+Schedule a Low Testosterone Treatment Consultation in Indianapolis, IN

 The best way to begin treatment for low testosterone is to schedule an appointment with one of our board-certified urologist and discuss your options with them.
 To schedule an appointment with Dr. Kovac or Dr. Tatem, please call Urology of Indiana today at (877) 362-2778.